 If you're short, you'll see a notification similar to this in your portal:

-How to check your license count
+Check your license count

-How to increase your license count
+Increase your license count

 If you're out of licenses, then you can update your license count by following the instructions in this article.